udexon/GOEHDOM/Marxist_TS_CI.md

 An uneducated human dish washer may have special talents in gambling or stock market.

 Collective, not individual achievements or human civilization.

+2. New type of class struggle

+Current religious factions will be at war.

+White Christians,

+Islam,

+Coloured Chinese plus Indian plus coloured Christians.

+Muslims have no technology advantage.
+Will be sacrificed.
+20 years genocide.
+Suppprt murtads.
+Chinese and Christian divide the spoils.
+New forms of liberal Muslims?